 Gluten intolerance, on the other hand, is estimated to affect a higher number of people, up to 13% of the population or possibly more.

-Aside from statistics, another major difference between celiac disease and gluten intolerance is the severity and type of effect that gluten has on your body.
-If you have been diagnosed with celiac disease and you continue to eat gluten-rich foods such as wheat, barley and rye, you will not only experience the symptoms listed above, but also damage your digestive system.
+Aside from statistics, another major difference between coeliac disease and gluten intolerance is the severity and type of effect that gluten has on your body.
+If you have been diagnosed with coeliac disease and you continue to eat gluten-rich foods such as wheat, barley and rye, you will not only experience the symptoms listed above, but also damage your digestive system.
 Once your body detects the presence of gluten, it sends a signal to your immune system to attack your villi, which are finger-like parts of your small intestine that aids in nutrient absorption.
 Frequent attacks to your villi may result to villous atrophy, which can lead to more serious health conditions such as malnutrition, osteoporosis and even cancer.